Kowloon Tong: Transport

-Kowloon Tong is served by the MTR's East Rail line and Kwun Tong line at Kowloon Tong station.
+Kowloon Tong is served by two rail lines: the MTR's East Rail line and Kwun Tong line at Kowloon Tong station.
 Passengers may change here between the two lines.
 The stretch of Waterloo Road through Kowloon Tong forms part of Hong Kong's Route 1.
 It leads into the Lion Rock Tunnel, and as such serves as an important artery for traffic heading into and out of the New Territories (in particular Sha Tin).
 Yau Ma Tei is also accessible via Waterloo Road.